flipperdevices/flipperzero-firmware/js/badusb/README.md

 This script was created for the [YouTube video](https://youtu.be/DAUQGeG4pc4) to demonstrate various concepts in JavaScript running on the Flipper Zero, using a real world scenario.

 ## Overview summary
+This script uses features that were introduced in the dev branch of Momentum firmware on April 5, 2024.
+You need to be sure your firmware is updated or else you will get errors running the script.

 This script will copy an MP3 file from the Flipper to the computer, play it on the computer, run commands to get information from the computer (like wifi credentials), copy the output back to the Flipper Zero, and display it and append it on a local file on the Flipper.
 It will also automate switching between keyboard, disk, ejecting devices.

 Many of these ideas are from the Momentum Discord server's script-sharing channel.
 I encourage you to check out the various scripts being shared there.